cormullion/Karnak.jl/docs/src/basics.md

 ## Graphs, vertices, and edges

-Graph theory is used for analysing networks and relationships.
+Graph theory is used for analysing networks and relationships between things.
 A typical graph consists of:

 - vertices, which represent the things or entities

-- edges, which describe how these things or entities connect and relate to each other
+- edges, which describe how these things or entities connect
+- and relate to each other

 The Graphs.jl package provides many ways to create graphs.
 We'll start off with this basic approach:

 ```julia
 using Graphs
 g = Graph()
 ```

 The `Graph()` function creates a new empty graph and stores it in `g`.
+(You can use `SimpleGraph()` as well as `Graph()`.)
 Let's add a single vertex:

 ```julia
 add_vertex!(g)
 ```

-(You can use `SimpleGraph()` as well as `Graph()`.)

 We can easily add a number of new vertices: